DevopGirl18/alx-low_level_programming/0x12-singly_linked_lists/README.md

-s is a repo that shows how linked list are used.
+This is a repo that shows how linked list are used.